J.B. Priestley – Playwright

 Stephen Daldry – Director

-Currently Stephen’s co-production with director, Justin Martin, of The Jungle by Joe Murphy and Joe Robertson is playing to huge acclaim at the Playhouse Theatre after its highly successful run at the Young Vic Theatre.
-In December 2018 it will have its American premiere at St Ann’s Warehouse in New York.
-Prior to this Stephen directed The Inheritance by Matthew Lopez, a play in two parts, to critical acclaim and a sell out run at the Young Vic Theatre.
-It will transfer to the Noel Coward Theatre this autumn and premiere on Broadway in 2019.
+Stephen’s co-production, with director Justin Martin, of The Jungle by Joe Murphy and Joe Robertson recently played to huge acclaim at the Playhouse Theatre after its highly successful run at the Young Vic Theatre.
+In December 2018 it had its American premiere at St Ann’s Warehouse in New York.
+Prior to this Stephen directed The Inheritance by Matthew Lopez, a play in two parts, to critical acclaim and a sell out run at the Young Vic Theatre before transfering to the Noel Coward Theatre during the autumn of 2018 and in advance of a premiere on Broadway in 2019.

 Stephen started his career at the Sheffield Crucible Theatre and directed extensively in Britain’s regional theatres.
 In London he was Artistic Director of the Gate Theatre and the Royal Court Theatre where he headed the £26million redevelopment.
 He has also directed at the National Theatre, the Public Theatre in New York and transferred many productions both to Broadway and the West End, including his award-winning 1992 National Theatre production of An Inspector Calls.
 Billy Elliot the Musical opened at the Victoria Palace Theatre in 2005 where it ran for 11 years.
 It has also played on Broadway, in Holland, Seoul, Sydney, Melbourne, Chicago, Toronto, Tokyo and across the US.
 In 2009, the production won ten Tony awards, including Best Musical, more than any other British show in Broadway history.
 It recently completed an 18 month tour of the UK and Ireland, finishing its highly successful run in Hamburg.
 Stephen directed The Audience and Skylight to critical acclaim both in London and on Broadway with Skylight winning a Tony award for Best Revival.